zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-sharing-pde.md

 <a name="commands-consumption"></a>
 ## Consumption

 - ETA for the consumption docs is 8/12/2016.
-In the interim please reach out to [Ibiza Activity Logs](mailto:ibiza-activity-logs@microsoft.com) for consumption guidelines.
+In the interim please reach out to <a href="mailto:ibiza-activity-logs@microsoft.com?subject=Consumption Guidelines">Ibiza Activity Logs</a> for consumption guidelines.

 <tags
     ms.service="portalfx"